MomenOdeh/Pinokino/App/README.md

 # Running the project on local machine

 Ensure that you are in the project home directory.
-Create the machine learning model by running below command -
+Create the machine learning models by running  - ModelAR.py & ModelENG.py

+OR:
+Directly run on the pre-trained models.
 Run app.py using below command to start Flask API python app.py
 By default, flask will run on port 5000.